harvard-cs263/harvard-cs263.github.io/rst/writeup-network-attacks.rst

 .. tip::

     For all projects, you may commit and push your changes at your leisure.
-Each push will trigger a remote test, which you can view on the Travis_ website.
+Each push (on an open Pull Request, against master) will trigger a remote test, which you can view on the Travis_ website.

 .. important::